 - 22.000 LBP in Bcharre for a sit-down dinner with fattoush salad and cheese rolls.

-- 8.000 LBP for a club sandwich and a soda in a roadside stop
+- 8.000 LBP for a club sandwich and a soda at a roadside stop

 - 24.000 LBP for hot mezzes and kofte dinner in Shouf